Security

 #perl

-Ubuntu Security Notice 6926-3 - 黄思聪 discovered that the NFC Controller Interface implementation in the Linux kernel did not properly handle certain memory allocation failure conditions, leading to a null pointer dereference vulnerability.
-A local attacker could use this to cause a denial of service.
-It was discovered that a race condition existed in the Bluetooth subsystem in the Linux kernel when modifying certain settings values through debugfs.
-A privileged local attacker could use this to cause a denial of service.
+Ubuntu Security Notice 7009-2 - Chenyuan Yang discovered that the CEC driver driver in the Linux kernel contained a use-after-free vulnerability.
+A local attacker could use this to cause a denial of service or possibly execute arbitrary code.
+Chenyuan Yang discovered that the USB Gadget subsystem in the Linux kernel did not properly check for the device to be enabled before writing.
+A local attacker could possibly use this to cause a denial of service.